 Have you got strange sounds coming from your pipes?
 Water hammer sounds can be annoying and, if not fixed immediately, cause severe damage to your pipes.

-A type of hydraulic shock, usually this noise occurs when there’s a rapid change in water velocity in the pipes, resulting from a sudden closing or opening of a faucet.
-It can also cause severe problems like an increased flow of water and banging noises coming from the pipes.
-And if the water pressure surge is significant, it can even burst pipes.
+Water hammer, a type of hydraulic shock, typically occurs when there’s a sudden change in water velocity within the pipes.
+This can happen due to a quick closing or opening of a tap.
+It might also lead to serious issues like excessive water flow and banging sounds from the pipes.
+If the surge in water pressure is high enough, it might even burst the pipes.

 How to Stop Pipes Hammering (Noisy Pipes)